 The AASLD/IDSA/IAS–USA hepatitis C Guidance addresses management issues ranging from testing and linkage to care, the crucial first steps toward improving health outcomes for HCV-infected persons, to the optimal treatment regimen in particular patient situations.
 Recommendations are based on evidence and are rapidly updated as new data from peer-reviewed evidence become available.
 For each treatment option, recommendations reflect the best possible management for a given patient and a given point of disease progression.
 Recommendations are graded with regard to the level of the evidence and strength of the recommendation.
 The AASLD/IDSA/IAS–USA hepatitis C Guidance is supported by the membership-based societies and not by pharmaceutical companies or other commercial interests.
-The Boards of Directors of AASLD and IDSA have appointed an oversight panel of 5 co-chairs and have selected panel members from the 2 societies based on their expertise in hepatitis C research and care.
+The Boards of Directors of AASLD and IDSA have appointed an oversight panel of 5 co-chairs and have selected panel members from the 2 societies and the collaborating partner based on their expertise in hepatitis C research and care.
 Likewise, the Guidance development process is generally consistent with that used by the IAS-USA (https://www.iasusa.org/about/program-development-policy).

-Changes made on this page on March 12, 2014.
+Changes made on this page on September 25, 2014.